As the gender champions for the Trust we represent both our staff and our patients.

-The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 set out a public authority’s gender pay gap reporting duties, which form part of its public sector equality duty under the Equality Act 2010.
-The regulations require that from April 2017 employers with 250 or more employees on the snapshot date of 31 March 2017 to publish their gender pay gap by 30 March 2018.
+The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 set out a public authority's gender pay gap reporting duties, which form part of its public sector equality duty under the Equality Act 2010.
+The regulations require that employers, with 250 or more employees, publish their gender pay gap annually by 31st March.

 Gender Data 2017/18

 - The Trust workforce is predominantly female (68%).
 This compares with the UKs working population was 47% female and 53% male in 2016.

 - Compared to the general population, male staff are underrepresented in all bands from Band 1 – 8D.

 - Representation of female staff peaks at 87% at Band 6 and then diminishes as seniority increases and compared to the general population, females become underrepresented at the most senior levels of our workforce (Band 9 and VSM).

 - The Trust does not currently hold any monitoring data in relation to staff who are transgender, transsexual or who experience gender dysphoria.
 However the recruitment data indicates that ESR (the Trust’s workforce information system) does not currently give staff or applicants the opportunity to record themselves as neither female or male.

 - Part Time Staff: 31% of our staff work part-time.
 Female staff are more likely to work part time than male staff.
 Uptake or opportunity of flexible working decreases with seniority from Band 8A upwards.
 Part time working is not prevalent among the medical workforce.

 Gender by pay band